Morocco Honeymoon

 (Overnight in Marrakech).

-Day 11 : Hot Air balloon flight and High Atlas mountains excursion :
+Day 11: Hot Air Balloon Flight and High Atlas Mountains Excursion

 (Overnight in Marrakech).

-Day 12 : Marrakech to Essaouira (Atlantic coast) :
+Day 12: Marrakech to Essaouira (Atlantic Coast)

 (Overnight in Essaouira).

-Day 13 : Essaouira to Casablanca :
+Day 13: Essaouira to Casablanca

-Enjoy fresh seafood, explore local markets, and relax in the town’s charming beach.
+Essaouira is a beautiful ancient coastal town known for its stunning beaches, majestic sunsets and Argan trees.
+Enjoy fresh seafood, explore local markets, and relax on the town’s charming beach.
 Despite its small size, Essaouira has a thriving tourism and fishing economy and is a popular destination for European tourists.
-The town’s relaxed atmosphere and pristine beaches set it apart from other Moroccan cities, making it an ideal destination for couples looking to experience a romantic getaway.
+The town’s relaxed atmosphere and pristine beaches make it one of the most ideal spots for a romantic getaway in Morocco, setting it apart from every other city on your journey.

 (Overnight in Casablanca).